Title 37: Patents, Trademarks, and Copyrights

 (3) Copies, phonorecords or supporting documents cannot be made part of the record of a corrected certificate of registration and should not be submitted with the application.

 (d) Fee.
-The filing fee for an application to correct a certificate of registration of a vessel hull design is prescribed in §201.3(c).
+The filing fee for an application to correct a certificate of registration of a vessel design is prescribed in §201.3(c).